EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 ```

 - `'cool-dude'` will show up as a property with a dash in it
-- `'really cool'` - spaces are possible in a property
+- `'really cool'`, spaces are possible in a property

 **Reasoning to always put a comma at the end of the last property value pair**